Frequently Asked Questions (FAQs)

 Can I use the UW Course Catalog to create my own SPHSC course schedule?

 No. Although the UW Course Catalog lists the all of the SPHSC courses offered in our department, actual course offerings vary year to year according to a number of factors.
-Refer to our SPHSC major course schedules for planning purposes as it contains the most up-to-date information.
+Students can refer to our SPHSC major course schedules for planning purposes as it contains the most up-to-date information.
+Student can also use MyPlan.

 I know there are no prerequisite courses for the major, but what classes should I take before applying to the major?